gdkraus/ChordsML/README.md

 ChordsML
 ========

-simple XML for chord notation
+A simple XML for chord notation and accompanying XSLT and CSS for rendering it in HTML.

+This is a work in progress.
+It is currently functional, albeit a little utilitarian.
+Please feel free to contribute.

+Format

 <c r="A" q="m" n="7" b="D" />